yuvenduan/PlasticRNNs/README.md

 ```bash
 python main.py -t cuereward_demo
 ```
-If you have multiple GPUs on your machine, you can add <code>-s</code> so that experiments could be ran concurrently.
+If you have multiple GPUs on your machine, you can add <code>-s</code> so that experiments could be run concurrently.
 If you are using a slurm cluster, you can add <code>-c</code> so that experiments will be submitted to the cluster.

 During training, progress can be found in <code>experiments/cuereward_demo/.../progress.txt</code>.
 After training, try
 ```bash